f5devcentral/f5-big-iq-lab/docs/class1/module2/lab1.rst

    <a href="/training/community/big-iq-cloud-edition/html/postman.html" target="_blank">instructions</a>

-.. warning:: The token timeout is set to 5 min.
-If you get the 401 authorization error, request a new token.

 5. Use the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
    The method and URL used will be ``POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true``.
    Copy/Paste the AS3 declaration from the validator to the body in Postman.